 Philly plays at its home games at the Wells Fargo Center, which it shares with the Philadelphia Flyers hockey team.

 A recommended resource to help you bet smartly on basketball in Pennsylvania:

 MLB Betting in Pennsylvania

 The Philadelphia Phillies are the oldest continues same-city same-name franchise in American sports.
 The Phillies are two-time World Series champions, with championships in 1980 and again in 2008.
-Philadelphia has won the National League pennant seven times and their division 11 times, including five consecutive division titles from 2007 through 2011.
+Philadelphia has won the National League pennant seven times and its division 11 times, including five consecutive division titles from 2007 to 2011.
 They have not made the postseason since.

 The Phillies made a big splash in the spring of 2019 by signing Bryce Harper to a 13-year, $330 million contract.
 Philadelphia plays its home games at Citizens Bank Park, which resides in South Philadelphia.

 The Pittsburgh Pirates were founded in 1887 and played in the inaugural World Series in 1903.
 They lost that one but won their first championship in 1909 with Hall of Famer Honus Wagner.
 Pittsburgh has five World Series championships.
 The most recent came in 1979, and the most famous was surely Bill Mazeroski's 1960 Game 7 walk-off home run, the only such hit in baseball history.